monu1011agrawal/Home_Decor/README.md

-# home_decor
+# Home_Decor
-It is also a basic website same as surgical one but this one is for home decor
+It is also a basic website same as surgical one but this one is for Home Decor